Buddhika-Pathirathna/Buddhika-Pathirathna/README.md

 ---
 ## 🎯 **Current Goals**
 - **Building Expertise:** Exploring advanced documentation tools like Redocly and contributing to open-source API docs.
-- **Engaging Communities:** Sharing my insights as a working mother in tech through LinkedIn posts and YouTube videos.
+- **Engaging Communities:** Sharing my insight in tech through LinkedIn posts and YouTube videos.
 - **Enhancing My Portfolio:** Showcasing a variety of documentation projects for APIs, SDKs, and developer tools.

 ---